 In addition to the ownership limitations in the new AMB preferred stock described above, to help AMB maintain its qualification as a REIT, among other purposes, AMB prohibits the ownership, actually or by virtue of the constructive ownership provisions of the Code, by any single person, of more than the ownership limit of 9.8% (by value or number of shares, whichever is more restrictive) of the issued and outstanding shares of each of AMB's common stock and existing preferred stock (unless such limitations are waived by the board of directors in accordance with the instruments designating the rights of such stock).
 The AMB charter provides that shares acquired or held in violation of this ownership limit will be transferred to a trust for the benefit of a designated charitable beneficiary.
-The AMB charter further provides that any person who acquires shares in violation of the ownership limit will not be entitled to any dividends on the shares or receive any proceeds from the subsequent sale of the shares in excess of the price paid for the shares or the amount realized from the sale.
+The AMB charter further provides that any person who acquires shares in violation of the ownership limit will not be entitled to any dividends on the shares or be entitled to vote the shares or receive any proceeds from the subsequent sale of the shares in excess of the lesser of the price paid for the shares or the amount realized from the sale.
 A transfer of shares in violation of the above limits may be void under certain circumstances.
-The ownership limit may have the effect of delaying, deferring or preventing a change in control and, therefore, could adversely affect the parent company's common stock in connection with such transaction.
+The ownership limit may have the effect of delaying, deferring or preventing a change in control and, therefore, could adversely affect the parent company's stockholders' ability to realize a premium over the then-prevailing market price for the shares of the parent company's common stock in connection with such transaction.